kelvinuknowhu/kelvinhu.github.io/README.md

 # Personal Website

 The repo for my personal website.
-GitHub Page link [here](https://kelvinuknowhu.github.io/).
+Check out the live <a href="https://kelvinuknowhu.github.io/" target="_blank">demo</a>.

 ### Run on a local computer